Australian Government Bureau of Meteorology

 Carnarvon 7 day forecast

 Today: Mostly sunny.
 Slight chance of a shower in the far NE, near zero chance elsewhere.
-The chance of a thunderstorm in the E. Winds W/SW 20 to 30 km/h tending S/SW 25 to 35 km/h during the afternoon and evening.
+The chance of a thunderstorm in the E. Winds S/SW 20 to 30 km/h tending NW/SW in the early afternoon then tending S/SW in the evening.
+Daytime maximum temperatures 36 to 44.

 Forecast for Carnarvon (24.8837°S, 113.657°E, 1m AMSL) Fri Sat Sun Mon Tue Wed Thu Summary